 - Detecting issues of validity, reliability, analysis and robustness in publications/data

-- Comparison of preprints with peer-reviewed publications on COVID-19: Discrepancies in results reporting and conclusions (status: published BMJ Open 2021;11:e051821)
+- Cross-sectional study of preprints and final journal publications from COVID-19 studies: discrepancies in results reporting and spin in interpretation (status: published BMJ Open 2021;11:e051821)

 - Bias in selection of data for meta-analysis